cyansprite/Extract/README.md

 - You can still use `"<register>p/P`
     - Putting will add to the list if it's a new item.
 - Yanking will add to the list if it's a new item.
-- If you put/yank a duplicate, with a different *-wise insertion, it will choose the newest *-wise.
+- If you put/yank a duplicate, with a different \*-wise insertion, it will choose the newest \*-wise.
-- If you put/yank a duplicate that is the same *-wise, it will go to the top of the list, but not add a new occurance.
+- If you put/yank a duplicate that is the same \*-wise, it will go to the top of the list, but not add a new occurance.
+- If you yank just whitespace or tabs it will ignore it, assuming you don't alter the option.

 ### Usage

 #### Normal and Visual

+##### Putting

 Use `p`/`P` like normal, once you use it with different registers or you yank text, it will add those to the list.
 Then, you can use use `s` to go forward in the list, and `S` to go backwards.
 If you want to change whether it pastes linewise/blockwise/characther wise, hit c-s to cycle through them.

+##### Swapping

+Use `["reg]s` motion, this will delete and replace with the register you pick.
+If no register is specified it will use the default.

 #### Insert Mode